netcarver/PW-PagesSum/README.md

 ## Credit

-This is ERSCH's published work.
+This is ERSCH's work.
+I've just put it on github to make it a little more accessible (it's buried deep in the Processwire forums.)

 ##Method Of Operation